hannahrjiang/LifeguardMessenger/README.md

 See the messenger in action [here](https://drive.google.com/file/d/1sIkFuaLDHSfj0gsXDTpLPJaf1r3CLSGd/view?usp=sharing)!
 (Will open link to Google Drive).

-Right now, the number in the video only responds to phone number that I have approved.
-If you are a local Parks & Recreation employee who wishes to use the messenger I have developed, please send an email to hannah.jiang1298@gmail.com.
+Right now, the number in the video only responds to phone numbers that I have approved.
+If you are a local Parks & Recreation employee who wishes to use it, please send an email to hannah.jiang1298@gmail.com.

 # How to Use